aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - debtCeiling: non-zero if the RWA asset is in isolation
 - liqProtocolFee: 0 (otherwise liquidations will revert in RwaAToken due to `transferOnLiquidation`)

+### Stablecoins (Borrowable Asset)

+Stablecoins can be supplied permissionlessly to earn yield.
+However, they will only be able to be borrowed, but disabled as collateral assets (via asset configuration, by setting LTV to 0).
+Borrowing will be implicitly permissioned because only users that have supplied RWA assets can borrow stablecoins.
+Other existing functionality remains the same as in v3.3.
+Stablecoin assets will be listed as usual, also working in a standard way.

+#### Configuration

+Reserve

+- priceFeed: different per asset, but will be required to be Chainlink-compatible
+- rateStrategyParams: different per asset
+- borrowingEnabled: true
+- borrowableInIsolation: false
+- withSiloedBorrowing: false
+- flashloanable: true (authorized flashborrowers also will be configured)
+- LTV: 0
+- liqThreshold: 0 (to disable its use as collateral)
+- liqBonus: 100% (as it won't apply for a non-collateral asset)
+- reserveFactor: different per asset
+- supplyCap: different per asset
+- borrowCap: different per asset
+- debtCeiling: 0 (only applies to isolated asset)
+- liqProtocolFee: 0 (as it won't apply for a non-collateral asset)

 ## Edge Cases of Note

 ### RWA Holder Loses Private Keys to Wallet